 Voluntary liquidation

-11.32 An issuer proposing to enter into voluntary liquidation must comply with the relevant corporate action timetable and distribute a circular to shareholders, including a notice of general meeting, containing the following:
+11.32 An issuer entering into voluntary liquidation must obtain approval from shareholders in general meeting and distribute a circular to shareholders, including:

 (a) a summary of the mechanics of the liquidation distribution and the payment procedure to be adopted;

-(b) any exchange control rulings/procedural guidelines;
+(b) exchange control rulings/ guidelines;

 (c) the taxation implications of the distribution;

-(d) a pro forma statement of financial position (refer to paragraphs 8.15 to 8.33), if the issuer intends making more than one distribution of securities;
+and

-(e) the effect on net asset value, net tangible asset value, earnings and headline earnings per share; and
+(e) the effect on net asset value, net tangible asset value, earnings and headline earnings per share.

-(f) the information required by paragraph 7.C.14.

-11.33 Should shareholders approve the voluntary liquidation, a written application must be submitted for the removal of the listing on a stated date.
+[market value of securities]11.33 If approved by shareholders, an application must be submitted to the JE for the removal of the listing in accordance with the corporate action timetable.